OwOStorage/copyparty/bin/hooks/README.md

 * [discord-announce.py](discord-announce.py) announces new uploads on discord using webhooks ([example](https://user-images.githubusercontent.com/241032/215304439-1c1cb3c8-ec6f-4c17-9f27-81f969b1811a.png))
 * [reject-mimetype.py](reject-mimetype.py) rejects uploads unless the mimetype is acceptable
 * [into-the-cache-it-goes.py](into-the-cache-it-goes.py) avoids bugs in caching proxies by immediately downloading each file that is uploaded
+* [podcast-normalizer.py](podcast-normalizer.py) creates a second file with dynamic-range-compression whenever an audio file is uploaded
+  * good example of the `idx` [hook effect](https://github.com/9001/copyparty/blob/hovudstraum/docs/devnotes.md#hook-effects) to tell copyparty about additional files to scan/index

 # upload batches